-- have successfully completed basic college courses in calculus and statistics, principles of economics, and intermediate courses in microeconomic and macroeconomic theory.
-Students who do not meet these requirements may still be admitted into the program, but they will be expected to take additional coursework to remedy designated deficiencies.
+If you do not meet the coursework requirements, you may still be admitted into the program, but you will be expected to take additional coursework before starting graduate study to remedy designated deficiencies.

-- Letter of Service (Applied Community & Economic Development Fellows Program)
+- Letter of Service (Applied Community and Economic Development Fellows Program)

 - Official Description of Service (Peace Corps Fellows Program)

-Applicants who submit all materials according to the posted instructions and by the posted deadlines, and whose materials indicate potential for success in their chosen program, will complete a required interview (by phone or in person).
+Applicants who submit all materials according to the posted instructions and by the posted deadlines, and those whose materials indicate potential for success in their chosen program, will complete a required interview by phone or in person.